-Icedrive is the new kid in town, launched in 2019, is not the most feature-rich service for storing and sharing files in the cloud.
+Icedrive is the new kid in town, launched in 2019, and is not the most feature-rich service for storing and sharing files in the cloud.
 But, it's quickly developing into a cloud storage powerhouse.
 Icedrive reeled me in with its cheap lifetime pricing, excellent security, and cutting-edge drive mounting software.

 Here in this Icedrive review, I'll take a look at the pros and cons, features, and pricing plans.